 In the first part of the thirteenth-century the Mongols invaded next to the entirety of the Eurasian landmass, yet already by mid-century their empire began to disintegrate.
 As long as Genghis Khan’s descendants could agree on the election of a khagan, the empire can be described as united, but after the death of Möngke Khan in 1259 no such consensus could be reached.
 Möngke’s brothers — Hülëgü, Kublai and Ariq Böke — began fighting with each other and the conflict soon escalated into a civil war — the Toluid Civil War, named after Tolui, their father — which resulted in four separate Mongol khanates being established: the Golden Horde in Russia, led by Batu Khan; the Ilkhanate in Persia, led by Hülegü Khan; the Chagatai Khanate, comprising the traditional heartland of the Mongols, led by Chagatai Khan; and the Yuan dynasty in China, led by Kublai Khan.
 As we saw, these entities had asserted their independence for some time already, and the outcome of the Toluid War only confirmed the situation on the ground.
 And yet, although there were conflicts between them, the Mongol khanates were also united by personal ties and a shared commitment to a common Mongol identity.
 The result is an international system with quite distinct characteristics.
 Perhaps we could talk about “the international system of the Mongol khanates.”

 One distinct feature was the fact that Genghis Khan’s descendant had strong economic interests in the countries they ruled.
-The ten percent share they received of all loot soon came to constitute considerable economic assets, and what they owned was not just treasure but productive resources as well — men, animals, fields, factories and ships.
+The ten percent share they received of all loot soon came to constitute considerable economic assets.
+What they owned was not just treasure but productive resources as well — men, animals, fields, factories and ships.
 Before long they developed extensive personal stakes in the economic activities, and in the economic well-being, of the entirety of the Eurasian landmass.
 The khans, from this perspective, were more like leaders of a multinational corporation than leaders of armies or states.
-Yet this particular multinational cooperation was also a family business, and at the kurultai not only military matters were discussed but also questions of how the family assets should be invested and managed.
+Yet this particular multinational cooperation was also a family business.
+At the kurultai not only military matters were discussed but also questions of how the family assets should be invested and managed.
 When the empire came to be divided, the economic stakes were impossible to divide in the same fashion and for that reason all khans maintained large assets — known as khubi, “shares” — in each other’s realms.
 Thus Hülëgü in the Ilkhanate owned twenty-five thousand households of silk workers in China which was ruled by his brother Kublai, but he also owned entire valleys in Tibet and had claims on furs and falcons from the steppes of the Golden Horde.
-In addition, he had the title to pasture, horses and men in his native homeland of Mongolia.
+He also had the title to pasture, horses and men in his native homeland of Mongolia.
 Such cross-cutting ownership was duplicated in the case of the other khans and their families, creating an intricate pattern of economic interdependence.
 This interdependence reduced the risk of war and helped restore peace if conflicts broke out.
-Since all members of the family were dependent on each other, no one insisted on an exclusive right to control of all assets within their territory.
-Absolute sovereignty would have been to everyone’s disadvantage.

 The only thing the Mongols built were bridges.
-Bridges were crucial in order to move an army along and to give merchants free passage, and the Mongols built them whenever they were needed.
+Bridges were crucial in order to move armies and to give merchants free passage.
+The Mongols built them whenever they were needed.
 They were also experts at breaching walls.
-They recruited Chinese engineers who taught them how to construct siege engines, and before long they were able to build their own catapults, trebuchets and battering rams.
-Indeed, the Mongols were quick to make military innovations of their own — siege warfare being the only area in which the they made true technological advances.
+They recruited Chinese engineers who taught them how to construct siege engines.
+Before long they were able to build their own catapults, trebuchets and battering rams.
+Indeed, the Mongols made military innovations of their own — siege warfare being the only area in which the they made true technological advances.
 Before the thirteenth-century the defenders had usually had the advantage during a siege, but after the Mongol invasions this was no longer the case.

 In addition to the physical infrastructure, the Mongols provided legal and institutional infrastructure.
 One example is the standardization of weights and measures.
-By making sure that goods were weighed and measured in the same fashion throughout the empire, the Mongol authorities made it easier to compare prices and this too facilitated trade.
-Money was also standardized.
+By making sure that goods were weighed and measured in the same fashion throughout the empire, the Mongol authorities made it easier to compare prices.
+This too facilitated trade.
+Money was standardized in a similar fashion.
 In 1253 Möngke Khan created a department of monetary affairs which issued paper money of fixed denominations.
-This made it possible to pay taxes in cash instead of in kind, and this vastly improved the state’s finances.
+This made it possible to pay taxes in cash instead of in kind.
+This vastly improved the state’s finances.
 Even time itself was standardized, or at least the days and months of the year.
 At observatories in both the Ilkhanate and in Mongol-run China, calendars were produced which showed the same astronomical data.

-The Mongols have had a singularly bad press in the rest of the world — in Europe, China, Persia and the Middle East.
+The Mongols have had a singularly bad press.
 They are known as bloody-thirsty barbarians who annihilated entire cities, killing all inhabitants together with their cats and dogs.
 And the Mongols did indeed use terror as a means of defeating their enemies, but it is not clear that their way of making war was substantially more cruel than that of other people at the time — or, indeed, more cruel than wars fought today.

 Another question concerns the long-term impact on the societies they invaded.
-In China, Russia and the Middle East the Mongols have often been blamed for causing economic and cultural stagnation.
-Arab scholars have pointed to the Mongol destruction of Baghdad as the event that ended their “golden age” — right at the time when the revival of learning was making Europe increasingly intellectually vibrant.
+In China, Russia and the Middle East, the Mongols have often been blamed for causing economic and cultural stagnation.
+Arab scholars have pointed to the destruction of Baghdad as the event that ended their “golden age” — right at the time when the revival of learning was making Europe increasingly intellectually vibrant.
 Chinese scholars have similarly faulted the Mongols for ending the Song dynasty — during which China came tantalizingly close to embarking on an industrial revolution of their own.
 Some Russian scholars, meanwhile, have blamed the Golden Horde for the fact that Russia never managed to keep up when the rest of Europe was modernizing.
-Yet apart from the direct destruction they wrought, it is not at all clear that the impact of the Mongols on the whole was negative, and certainly not in the longer term.
+Yet apart from the direct destruction they wrought, it is not at all clear that the impact of the Mongols on the whole was negative.
 The opposite case can certainly be made — that the Mongols spurred commerce and innovation by transmitting goods, services and new ideas.
+The exchange facilitated in this fashion had a civilizing impact even as it destroyed the local culture.
 [Read more: “Lev Gumilev and Eurasianism“]